timitt/ps2_media_sense_floppy_adapter/README.md

 # PS/2 Media Sense Floppy Adapter

-This adapter allow to use standard floppy drive or Gotek drive (with FlashFloppy firmware) on IBM PS/2 computers that have Media Sense drives.
+This adapter allows to use standard floppy drive or Gotek drive (with FlashFloppy firmware) on IBM PS/2 computers that have Media Sense drives.
+Using this adapter you can boot from Starter Disk and configure your computer.
+Also error codes regarding floppy drive are history.

 Adapter allows to be configured to 1.44 MB and 2.88 MB FDD drive with Media Sense.
+This is not tested with real 2.88 MB though as I do not own one.

 It should be possible to use multiple drives with this adapter.